Programming-Notes-all-languages/CPP-Notes/README.md

     </ul>
   </li>
   <li>
-    <a><em>Subtraction operator</em>: subtracts the value on the right-hand side of the operator from the value on the left-hand side of the operator</a>
+    <a><em>Subtraction operator<em>: subtracts the value on the right-hand side of the operator from the value on the left-hand side of the operator</a>
     <ul>
       <li>
         <a>x - y; //subtracts the value y from the value x</a>